Welcome to today's edition of the Rush 24-7 podcast.

 In August of 2005, this was just seven months after Obama was sworn in.

-He traveled with former Republican Senator Dick Luger, and they toured a conventional weapon site while there.
+He traveled with former Republican Senator Dick Luger, and they toured a conventional weapons site while there.

-Then Obama and Loger met in Kiev with the President Viktor Yochinko, making the case that an existing cooperative threat reduction program covering the destruction of nuclear weapons should be expanded to include artillery, small arms, anti-aircraft weapons, and conventional ammo of all kinds.
+Then Obama and Luger met in Kiev with the President Viktor Yochenko, making the case that an existing cooperative threat reduction program covering the destruction of nuclear weapons should be expanded to include artillery, small arms, anti-aircraft weapons, and conventional ammo of all kinds.

-Obama and Loger came back and said the U.S. should devote money to speed up the destruction of more than 400,000 small arms, a thousand anti-aircraft missiles, and 15,000 tons of ammo.
+Obama and Luger came back and said the U.S. should devote money to speed up the destruction of more than 400,000 small arms, 1,000 anti-aircraft missiles, and 15,000 tons of ammo.

-So, in addition, you know, Obama's been disarming the United States as quickly as he can, but he won offered money, 48 million dollars to Ukraine to downsize.
+So, in addition, Obama's been disarming the United States as quickly as he can, but he offered money, $48 million to Ukraine to downsize.

 At the time, Obama said we need to eliminate these stockpiles for the safety of the Ukrainian people and the people around the world by keeping them out of conflicts around the world.

-Now stop and think, folks, this kind of thing really matters when you're a guy like Putin and you're sizing up your adversary and you're looking at a guy, and you see Barack Hussein Obama.
+Folks, this kind of thing really matters when you're a guy like Putin and you're sizing up your adversary and you're looking at a guy and you see Barack Hussein Obama.

-Now, I have in my stack of stuff, you know, Obama was at a as an elementary school recently.
+Now, I have in my stack of stuff, you know, Obama was at an elementary school recently.

 I have here in my formerly nicotine-stained fingers the pictures.

-And Obama's latest photo up shows why the global community doesn't take him seriously.
+And Obama's latest photo op shows why the global community doesn't take him seriously.

 He's in the classroom while all this is going on.

-If you're Vladimir Putin and you look at you, remember how a picture of George W. Bush reading to a third grade class, remember how that was portrayed as my God, what kind of problem?
+If you're Vladimir Putin and you look at, remember how a picture of George W. Bush reading to a third grade classroom, remember how that was portrayed as, my God, what kind of way the World Trade Center's attacked and this guy's reading to kids and he still reads and look at this.

 I'll tell you what I'll do.

-I'm gonna uh I'm gonna zoom in on the ditto camera, turn it off to do it.
+I'm going to zoom in on the diddle camera, turn it off to do it.

-And the reason that I think that this is important is because you always have to look at you have to look at the way our enemies see this.
+And the reason that I think that this is important is because you always have to look at the way our enemies see this.

 There's the picture.

-And in fact, the picture below it uh is is Obama then with his press conference, uh, announcing some things about Ukraine at the same place.
+And in fact, the picture below it is Obama then with his press conference announcing some things about Ukraine at the same place.

-It's an exact replay of what happened with Bush in the classroom in in Florida.
+It's an exact replay of what happened with Bush in the classroom in Florida.

-You know who your adversary, you know he's not gonna stop you.
+You know who your adversary, you know he's not going to stop you.

 Look at the way Obama's handling Iraq or Afghanistan.